September 9, 1949– John Curry:

 After the Olympic Games, no longer bound by amateur rules, the professional Curry continued to explore different forms of skating, bringing his acclaimed Ice Dancing show to Broadway in 1977-78 and later touring with his own John Curry Skating Company.
 He did not go for glitzy Ice Capades shows.
 Curry:

 “I never could see the point of spending 12 years training to go dress up in a Bugs Bunny suit.
 I was brought up on the Royal Ballet, and I hope it shows in my work.”

-Curry directed a 1980 West End revival of the Lerner and Loewe musical fantasy chestnut Brigadoon and he also found work as an actor, appearing in the Roundabout Theatre’s 1989 revival of Privates On Parade, Peter Nichols‘ 1977 farce about a fictional, mostly gay, WW II military entertainment troupe.
+Curry directed a 1980 West End revival of the Lerner and Loewe musical fantasy chestnut Brigadoon and he also found work as an actor, appearing in the Roundabout Theatre’s 1989 revival of Privates On Parade, Peter Nichols‘ 1977 farce about a mostly gay, World War II military entertainment troupe.

 In 1987, Curry was diagnosed with HIV.
-He later stated that he felt “ashamed” for having contracted any STD.
+He later stated that he felt “ashamed” for having contracted any STD, much less the plague.
 His first lover, skating coach Heinz Wirz claims Curry sought out extreme, sometimes violent sexual experiences, but his affair with Bates seems to have been tender and genuine.

 During a 1993 vacation, Curry confided in Bates that he never had wanted to have a long life, or to grow old.
 What mattered to him was a life lived well in the present and to have it matter somehow.
 He told Bates that he was ashamed of being broke and was afraid that he had accomplished too little during his life.